smeea/vtes-db/README.md

 Vampire the Eternal Struggle (VTES) web card database.

-## TODO
-* Add library card search

 ## Installation

 ### Requirements

 * Python 3.7+

-### Installation
+### Installation/Deployment

-Below is local installation for self-usage / development only.
+Below is local installation/deployment for self-usage/development only.
 For production you should at least:
 * setup web-server (e.g. nginx) instead of flask embedded web-server
 * change app.config['SECRET_KEY']